kendricchung-aqi/getting-started/DerivedSeries.md

 - All the other rows that follow define specific processing periods, beginning at a `StartingFrom` point in time.
 - Each processing period must have a `StartingFrom` timestamp later than all preceeding periods.
 - A derived series can have any number of processing periods defined.
+- Many of the fields are optional, and use reasonable default values if blank/omitted.

 | Row type | Description |
 | --- | --- |